remp2020/remp/Mailer/extensions/mailer-module/README.md

     "image_url": "http://example.com/image.jpg", // String, optional; URL of image for frontend UI.
     "preview_url": "http://example.com/demo.html", // String, optional; URL of example newsletter to preview content to users.
     "page_url": "http://example.com/page.html", // String, optional; URL of newsletter title page with description and editions.
+    "subscribe_mail_template_code": "generic_newsletter_welcome", // String, optional; Reference to mail template that should be sent to the user as welcome email right after the subscription to the newsletter.
+Only system emails are supported.
 }
 ```